-Iotivity is an Open Source Project sponsored by the Open Interconnect Consortium (OIC) [Arseni et al., 2015] and hosted by the Linux Foundation which was founded in July 2014.
+Iotivity is an Open Source Project sponsored by the Open Interconnect Consortium (OIC) Arseni et al. [16] and hosted by the Linux Foundation which was founded in July 2014.
 Counting now with more than 50 members, the aim of this project is to develop an open source software framework to seamlessly connect the billions of devices in the emerging IoT across multiple operating systems and network protocols.
 This open source implementation helps to ensure interoperability among products and services regardless of maker and across multiple industries, including smart home, automotive, industrial automation, and healthcare.
-The Io-Tivity architectural goal is to create a new standard by which billions of wired and wireless devices will connect to each other and to the internet.
-The goal is an extensible and robust architecture that works for smart and very small devices [Foundation, 2016].
-As advantages this project claims:
+The IoTivity architectural goal is to create a new standard by which billions of wired and wireless devices will connect to each other and to the internet.
+The goal is an extensible and robust architecture that works for smart and very small devices Foundation [17].